mfarache/jekyll-now/_posts/2017-7-5-Understanding-Kubernetes-Pods.md

 kubectl run example --image=busybox --port=10000 --replicas=5
 ```
 Now we can check they were created succesfully.
 No mistery here..
 5 pods were created of a specific image
-Well not so fast, as we specified a busybox image, that does not have an entry point, automatically exits, crashes and K8 starts again trying to spint up agiain.See above for different snapshots in time
+Well not so fast, as we specified a busybox image, that does not have an entry point, automatically exits, crashes and K8 starts again trying to spin up agiain.See above for different snapshots in time

 ```bash
 NAME                             READY     STATUS             RESTARTS   AGE